 I sewed right through the stems.
 Be careful not to cut off too much of the stem, or your flowers will fall apart!
 Here’s the flowers in all their glory:

-STEP 5: STRAP ACCENTS
+STEP 5: ADD TRIM

 Because I was unable to achieve my goal of having a whole bust of flowers, I last minute decided to add some cute details to my top to jazz it up.
 I picked up this fake rhinestone trim from Michaels because the real rhinestones were expensive, and, let’s be honest, they were going to get trashed anyways.